-Our veins have leaflet valves that work to control blood flow and prevent it from from in the opposite direction.
-The condition occurs when these valves stop working, and as a result the blood gets accumulated in one place as it is unable to move ahead.
+Our veins have leaflet valves that work to control blood flow and prevent it from in the opposite direction.
+The condition occurs when these valves stop working, and as a result, the blood gets accumulated in one place as it is unable to move ahead.

 The condition is usually characterized by swollen veins that can also be very painful.
-In addition to this the veins may also turn blue due to problem with blood flow.
+In addition to this, the veins may also turn blue due to a

 Reasons, Symptoms And Causes